Digital Nomad Malaysia: The Only Guide You Will Ever Need

 Transportation in Malaysia is pretty accessible and affordable for the most part.

-Within the main cities, such as in Kuala Lumpur, for example, there are various networks of trains that can take you from one part of the city to another.
+Within the main cities, such as Kuala Lumpur, for example, there are various networks of trains that can take you from one part of the city to another.
 They are well-scheduled and affordable.

 Other modes of public transport include buses and taxis.